 Winter in Yellowstone is a dynamic and thrilling season.
 Bison crowd around thermal pools while the park's predators prepare their own winter strategies.
-Travel and learn with EPI - you'll go beyond what most park visitors see by working with park researchers, studying animal tracks by snowshoe, and heading to the Lamar Valley for a day of wolf observation.
+You'll go beyond what most park visitors see by working with researchers to collect data in the field and spend time in the iconic Lamar Valley for a day of wolf observation.
+There is an option to earn 3 undergraduate credits through the University of Montana (separate registration process and tuition fees apply).

 TUITION & DATES